safing/web/_publications/2020-01-22-how-the-spn-compares-to-vpns.md

 Payments can be done using Bitcoin, Ethereum and Monero as well as sending us cash (Euros) in a letter.
 If you do not need to protect your privacy in that regard, we offer credit card payments and PayPal for your convenience.

+### Conclusion

+VPN is an out-dated technology that was never intended to protect your privacy.
+It simply swaps your one identity with one different identity, creating only a minor obstacle for today's mass surveillance.
+SPN on the other hand is built from the ground up and fully designed to protect your privacy.
+It gives you multiple identities by default, for each app you use.
+Therefore we believe people looking for privacy will prefer SPN.